Surveillance and Monitoring

 Climate-related mental health surveillance serves several critical functions:

-Surveillance Approaches
+Surveillance approaches

-Public health systems use multiple complementary approaches:^31,32^
+Public health systems use multiple complementary approaches:

-Traditional epidemiological surveillance tracks emergency department visits and hospital admissions for mental health conditions, insurance claims data, and suicide rates to identify patterns over time.
+Tracks emergency department visits and hospital admissions for mental health conditions, insurance claims data, and suicide rates to identify patterns over time.

-Population-based surveys assess mental health in affected communities using validated screening tools (such as the PHQ-9 for depression, PCL-5 for PTSD, and GAD-7 for anxiety), often stratified by climate exposure level.
+Assess mental health in affected communities using validated screening tools (such as the PHQ-9 for depression, PCL-5 for PTSD, and GAD-7 for anxiety), often stratified by climate exposure level.

-Syndromic surveillance monitors real-time indicators including crisis hotline call volumes, emergency medical services dispatches for psychiatric emergencies, and patterns in emergency department chief complaints related to mental distress.
+Monitors real-time indicators including crisis hotline call volumes, emergency medical services dispatches for psychiatric emergencies, and patterns in emergency department chief complaints related to mental distress.

 Research using these methods has documented clear relationships between climate stressors and mental health outcomes, such as associations between extreme heat and increased suicide rates, and between agricultural losses and farmer mental health crises.